Skip to main content

 // Setup method to throw

-• Use .Callback(…) to run code when the method is called.
+• Use .Do(…) to run code when the method is called.
 Supports parameterless or parameter callbacks.

 • Use .Returns(…) to specify the value to return.
 You can provide a direct value, a callback, or a callback with parameters.